Daniel-Shunom/lentil/src/configs/CONFIGS.md

 # CONFIGS

+> _Configs will be implemented officially in the nearest future_

 Lentil supports intergration with third party services for things such as logging, database management, authentication, and caching.
 Support for more kinds of services will come later.